HaydenJF/CPSC350-Assignment1/README.md

 ERRORS:

 The only error I have in the program is with the 1000 lines method.
 There is nothing technically wrong with it but if I try to read a file with 1000 lines the ifstream cuts off when it is around 400 lines.
 I don't know why this happens.
 My guess is that a big enough file surpasses ifstreams set size and because I don't know how to increase the size that an ifstream can read I cannot fix it.
 I hope this isn't a big deal and I hope you enjoy my project :)
+IF YOU DO KNOW HOW TO FIX THIS PLEASE LET ME KNOW.
+Thanks :)